 (5) Nothing in this section limits the ability of the Commissioner to perform a function through an officer or agent.

-[Section 53A inserted by No. 28 of 2006 s.
+[Section 53A inserted: No. 28 of 2006 s.
 87.]

 53B.
 Judicial notice of Commissioner’s signature etc.

 All courts, judges and persons acting judicially shall take judicial notice of the official signature of every person who is for the time being and every person who has at any time been the Commissioner and of the fact that such person holds or has held such office.